 But the 2020 CARES Act loosened restrictions, allowing telemedicine visits regardless of where they originated, and allowed services for reasons other than COVID-19.
 “Telehealth waivers allowed more services,” says Veale, “and allowed patients to receive remote care from any provider anywhere.”

 But in rural communities, broadband access has been a challenge for using telemedicine.
-According to the Pew Research Center, 24 percent of rural Americans say that having access to high-speed internet is a significant problem.
+According to Pew Research, 24 percent of rural Americans say that having access to high-speed internet is a significant problem.
 In Indiana, 30 percent of the population has no internet access and use cellular data only.
 Of those with only a mobile device, 27 percent have no computer and use a cellphone only, which may prohibit telemedicine access.
 Provided patients had access to the necessary broadband for internet access, those limited by lack of transportation or even access to services could now get telemedicine.
 Telemedicine, says Veale, brought the providers to the patient, expanding their access to care.

 ‘Open to working together’